Native American mascot controversy: Colleges and universities

 Some college teams voluntarily changed their names and mascots.
 Stanford University had "The Stanford Indian" as its mascot from 1930 to 1972.
 Today Stanford's athletic team identity is built around the "Stanford Cardinal", reflecting the primary school color that has been used from the earliest days, while the unofficial mascot shown on its primary logo is the Stanford Tree.
 Another early change was the "Saltine Warrior" that represented Syracuse University from 1931 until 1978.
 After a brief attempt to use a Roman warrior, the mascot became Otto the Orange for the school color.
 Miami University began discussion regarding the propriety of the Redskins name and images in 1972, and changed its team nickname to RedHawks in 1996.

-Although Dartmouth College had not used an Indian mascot for many years, Yale University printed a program for the 2016 game commemorating its 100th game against Dartmouth showing historical program covers featuring depictions of Native Americans that some imagine to be racist.
+Although Dartmouth College had not used an Indian mascot for many years, Yale University printed a program for the 2016 game commemorating its 100th game against Dartmouth showing historical program covers featuring depictions of Native Americans that are now viewed as racist.

-The Florida State Seminoles of Florida State University use names and images associated with the Seminole people.
-The use is officially sanctioned by the Seminole Tribe of Florida even though the NCAA "continues to believe the stereotyping of Native Americans is wrong."
+The Utah Utes of the University of Utah use the Ute name in its athletic organizations with the explicit permission from the Ute Indian Tribe.
+This permission was reaffirmed in 2020.